-When snorkeling, it’s recommended to wear a swimsuit or rash guard for comfort and ease of movement.
+It’s recommended to wear a swimsuit or rash guard when snorkeling for comfort and ease of movement.
 Additionally, consider wearing a wetsuit or dive skin in cooler waters to stay warm.
 Don’t forget to bring a hat, sunglasses, and a cover-up for sun protection when you’re out of the water.

 Can I snorkel if I can’t swim?

 Snorkeling is generally suitable for non-swimmers as long as you feel comfortable wearing a life jacket or using other floatation devices.
 However, it’s important to stay within your comfort zone and snorkel in areas with lifeguards or professional guides for added safety.